Lightbox

 Generate Process URL

-, you need to Create a session on your server.
-The response will contain the processUrl
+To generate the processUrl, you need to Create a session on your server.
+The response will contain the processUrl field, which you need to send back to the browser.

 Start Lightbox

-with your client's (frontend) javascript code.
+Share the process url processUrl with your client's (frontend) javascript code.
 Once it is available you can start the Lightbox.

 // Example URL